Bromio123x/ord-limbms2/README.md

 **But they are fundamentally fs of ω which is 0,1,2,3,4,...**

+**Proof**

+- We already have symetric between 2 fs of 2 system, this mean an ordinal is approached in the same way from the same ordinal in 2 system

+- Now we compute the adress of ordinal x in system A, call **s**

+- Since symetrical between 2 fs , system B literally has the **Preimage** of A inside it

+- Thats mean the adress **s** is preserved in B inside intervals [0;Lim(A)]

+- Note that each ordinal inside each different intervals has different adress.
+The adress tell us how we approach that ordinal in that space.

 ---
 ### Fundamental sequence α[n] with rational n and reversal